kimjisung78/MCRepair/README.md

 # MCRepair
 If you want to use this project, please cite our paper published at SAC'23.
+In addition, my presentation file is in [the following link.](./ppts/ACM_SAC2023_Presentation_20230328.pdf)
 ```
 @inproceedings{MCRepair-2023,
     title = "MCRepair: Multi-Chunk Program Repair via Patch Optimization with Buggy Block",